awslabs/aws-ai-solution-kit/docs/en/old/deploy-sr-en.md

 **Amazon EFS**

 - Amazon EFS stores machine learning models based on Lambda pre-training.
 Lambda functions perform inference calculations by calling models stored in Amazon EFS and return the results to the caller.

+**Amazon SageMaker**

+- SageMaker cluster handles customers inference request, the face detection, human body detection and face comparison models are loaded according deployment configuration.
+Sagemaker endpoints could be configured to auto-scaling according to requests' pattern to support high-concurrency application scenarios.

+### Instance Type
+Image Super Resolution solution includes two architecture design types based on Lambda functions and SageMaker GPU instances (see System Architecture).
+When deploying this solution, users only need to choose one of them for deployment according to actual business scenarios.
+The Lambda function architecture is designed for serverless architecture, and users only pay for the actual usage.
+The SageMaker GPU architecture runs on a managed service based on Amazon SageMaker instances and aims to provide high availability and high-performance real-time inference for use cases that require real-time prediction.

 ## Automated Deployment
 The following deployment instructions apply to solutions deployed in the Amazon Web Services (Ningxia) region operated by NWCD or the Amazon Web Services (Beijing) region operated by Sinnet.
 You can use the following link to quickly launch an Amazon CloudFormation stack to deploy and manage this solution.